Edwin Austin Abbey: Career

 Abbey began as an illustrator, producing numerous illustrations and sketches magazines, including Harper's Weekly (1871–1874) and Scribner's Magazine.
 His illustrations began appearing in Harper's Weekly before Abbey was twenty years old.
 He moved to New York City in 1871.
-His illustrations were strongly influenced by French and German black and white art: Adolf Menzel and Daniel Vierge; and by English artists.
+His illustrations were strongly influenced by French and German black and white art: Adolph Menzel and Daniel Vierge; and by English artists.
 He illustrated several best-selling books, including Christmas Stories by Charles Dickens (1875), Selections from the Poetry of Robert Herrick (1882), and She Stoops to Conquer by Oliver Goldsmith (1887).
 Abbey also illustrated a four-volume set of The Comedies of Shakespeare for Harper & Brothers in 1896.

 In 1878, he moved to England at the request of his employers to gather material for illustrations of the poems of Robert Herrick, published in 1882, and he settled permanently there in 1883.

 In 1883, he was elected to the Royal Institute of Painters in Water-Colours.
 About this time, he was appraised critically by the American writer, S.G.W.
 Benjamin:

 It must be taken into consideration that he is still very young; that he now for the first time visits the studios and galleries of Europe; that his advantages for a regular art education have been very moderate, and that he is practically self-educated.
 And then compare with these disadvantages the amount and the quality of the illustrations he has turned out, and we see represented in him genius of a high order, combining almost inexhaustible creativeness, clearness and vividness of conception, a versatile fancy, a poetic perception of beauty, a quaint, delicate humor, a wonderful grasp of whatever is weird and mysterious, and admirable chiaro-oscuro, drawing, and composition.
 When we note such a rare combination of qualities, we cease to be surprised at the cordial recognition awarded his genius by the best judges, both in London and Paris, even before he had left this country.